Best Side Hustles for 2023

 I've made six figures with blogging for a few years in a row now, while working part time.
 If you haven't read my guide about starting and monetizing a blog, now's the time.

-Learn more about blogging from Income School's course Project 24.
-Or, check out my passive income membership if you want to dive even deeper into making money online.
+Side note: Check out my passive income membership if you want to dive even deeper into making money online.

 Niche Sites

-I don't consider blogging and niche sites to be the same, because for me, blogging is more fun and something I can just “write whatever” and make money with.
 Niche sites are very specific, they stay on topic, and while they may grow faster, they may not grow quite as large.
 It truly depends on the niche and your unique perspective of it.

 With niche sites, you stay specific with the topic you've chosen and you go deep!
 You learn everything you can about the topic, and post it so your readers can learn as well.